-I believe in wellness programs within organizations and I think that every organization should be investing in it.
-It seems so obvious to me that there is benefit to having a wellness program that it’s hard to understand why companies wouldn’t embrace them, particularly in today’s world of health care expenses that continue to spiral out of control.
+I believe in wellness programs within organizations and I think that every organization should be investing in them.
+It seems so obvious to me that there is a benefit to having a wellness program that it’s hard to understand why companies wouldn’t embrace them, particularly in today’s world of health care expenses that continue to spiral out of control.

 The fact is, we mandate things to employees every day.
 We tell them how to dress.
-We give them standards for their hygeine.
+We give them standards for their hygiene.
 We require them to attend training classes.
 We give expectations on how to execute their job.
 We tell when they can and can’t take personal phone calls.
 We tell them what they can and can’t say to who and when.

-So, to extrapolate, it can be assumed also that approximately 75% of our health insurance expense at the organization level is being caused by the behaviors of our employees and that if they changed these behaviors, there could be a dramatic decrease in healthcare expenses for the employee and the organization.
+So, to extrapolate, it can be assumed also that approximately 75% of our health insurance expense at the organization level is being caused by the behaviors of our employees.
+And, if they change these behaviors, there could be a dramatic decrease in healthcare expenses for the employee and the organization.

 It almost feels like an imperative to create healthy organizations that proactively help employees make healthier decisions.
-In fact, if we are willing to dictate how employees dress when their’s so little at stake, why wouldn’t we dictate what they eat or how much they exercise when there’s so much at stake?
+In fact, if we are willing to dictate how employees dress when there’s so little at stake, why wouldn’t we offer help with what they eat or how much they exercise when there’s so much at stake?